 runmodel()

-# Start with empty residual network and use stepup
+# RNM: start with an empty residual network (default)

 runmodel()